-On 16 June 2017, Northern Bangkok Monorail Co., Ltd. and Eastern Bangkok Monorail Co., Ltd., BTSG's subsidiaries, have signed contracts with MRTA for the Pink Line (Khae Rai to Minburi; 34.5 km) and Yellow Line (Lad Prao to Samrong; 30.4 km), totaling 64.9 km and 53 stations.
-BTSG's subsidiaries are established under the BSR JV consortium (BTS holding 75%, STEC 15% and RATCH 10%).
-The 30-year concession type is PPP net-cost with a government subsidy.
-Out of THB 96bn total project cost, the government will subsidise the repayment of the civil works of THB 47bn, equally paid back to the consortium over the first 10 years of operation.
-A Notice-to-proceed for both main lines was issued on 29 June 2018 which was counted as day one for construction.
-Therefore, both lines are estimated to fully operate by October 2021.
+On 16 June 2017, Northern Bangkok Monorail Co., Ltd. and Eastern Bangkok Monorail Co., Ltd., BTSG's subsidiaries, signed contracts with MRTA for the Pink Line (Khae Rai to Minburi; 34.5km) and the Yellow Line (Lad Prao to Samrong; 30.4km), totaling 64.9km and 53 stations.
+The subsidiaries are established under the BSR JV consortium (BTSG holding 75%, STEC 15% and RATCH 10%).
+The contract grants the subsidiaries a PPP net cost concession with a government subsidy on construction.
+Specifically, of the THB 96bn total project cost, the government will subsidise the repayment of the civil works of THB 47bn, equally paid back to the consortium over the first 10-years of operation.
+A notice-to-proceed for both lines was issued on 29 June 2018 which began the first day-count for construction.
+Both main lines are estimated to begin commencement by October 2021.